 With a quick cooking time, a veggie-loaded base, and the most comforting flavor, this easy Orzo Soup is an all-time favorite family meal.
 It’s soothing when illness strikes and just makes for a fast and yummy meal when you need it.

-I love quick soups because I can keep most of the ingredients on hand and simmer them up on even busy nights.
-We’re big fans of Chicken and Stars Soup, Pastina Soup, Macaroni Soup, Black Bean Soup, and now this easy Orzo Soup.
+I love quick soups for kids because I can keep most of the ingredients on hand and simmer them up on even busy nights.
+We’re big fans of Chicken and Stars Soup, Pastina Soup, Rice Noodle Soup, Macaroni Soup, Black Bean Soup, and now this easy Orzo Soup.

-This one is super versatile in that you can flavor it with Italian or Greek flavors.
-You can also change up the vegetables according to what you have, use chicken or Vegetable Broth, and serve it with more or less broth according to what’s easiest for your kids.
+This one is super versatile: You can flavor it with Italian or Greek flavors.
+You can change up the vegetables according to what you have, use chicken or Vegetable Broth, and serve it with more or less broth according to what’s easiest for your kids.

-You can even add beans or shredded chicken if you’d like!
+You can even add beans or shredded chicken if you’d like to up the protein level.

 Ingredients You Need